tobixen/thrash-protect/README.rst

    unfreezing some pid - hence it's always the first algorithm to run after unfreezing some pid.

--  oom\_score; intended to catch processes gobbling up memory without making significant amounts of page faults.
+-  oom\_score; intended to catch processes gobbling up "too much" memory.
 It has some drawbacks - it doesn't target the program behaviour "right now", and it will give priority to parent pids - when suspending a process, it may not help to simply suspend the parent process.

 -  Number of page faults.
-This is non-ideal because a rogue process gobbling up memory and swap through write-only operations won't cause page faults.
-Also, a "page fault" is not the same as swapin - it may also happen when a program wants to access data that the kernel has postponed loading from disk (typically program code - hence one typically gets lots of page fault when starting some relatively big application).
+This was the first algorithm I made, but it does not catch rogue processes gobbling up memory and swap through write-only operations, as that won't cause page faults.
+The algorithm also came up with false positives, a "page fault" is not the same as swapin - it also happens when a program wants to access data that the kernel has postponed loading from disk (typically program code - hence one typically gets lots of page fault when starting some relatively big application).
 The worst problem with this approach is that it requires state about every process to be stored in memory, this memory may be swapped out, and if the box is really thrashed it may take forever to get through this algorithm.

-The script creates a file on /tmp when there are frozen processes, nrpe can eventually be set up to monitor the existance of such a file as well as the existance of suspended processes.
+The script creates a file on /tmp when there are frozen processes, nrpe can eventually be set up to monitor the existence of such a file as well as the existence of suspended processes.

-Important processes (say, sshd) can be whitelisted, and processes known to be nasty or unimportant can be blacklisted.
+Important processes (say, sshd) can be whitelisted, and processes known to be nasty or unimportant can be blacklisted (there are some default settings on this).
 Note that the "black/whitelisting" is done by weighting - randomly stopping blacklisted processes may not be sufficient to stop thrashing, and a whitelisted process may still be particularly nasty and stopped.

 With this approach, hopefully the most-thrashing processes will be slowed down sufficiently that it will always be possible to ssh into a